Skip to main content

 Support Person:

-For the purposes of this policy, a “support person” is a person who accompanies a person with a disability in order to help with communication, mobility, personal care or medical needs or with access to goods or services.
-The support person could be a paid personal support worker, a volunteer, a friend or a family member.
+For this policy, a “support person” is a person who accompanies a person with a disability to help with communication, mobility, personal care or medical needs or with access to goods or services.
+The support person could be a paid personal support worker, a volunteer, a friend, or a family member.
 He or she does not necessarily need to have special training or qualifications.

 Operating Principles